sonuprasad66/SmartBuy/README.md

 # https://github.com/sonuprasad66/SmartBuy.git
 ```

-+ Open terminal on your workspace with
++ Open the terminal on your workspace with

 ```
-cd / ur-shop
+cd / SmartBuy
 ```